 » Paperwork for selling a house without a realtor: Everything you need to know about FSBO paperwork.

-8. Who Draws Up Contract Seller or Buyer in FSBO?
+8. Who Draws up Contract in For Sale By Owner?

 » For Sale By Owner Contract: Understand how to draft an FSBO contract and its aspects in detail.